umairnow/comics/README.md

 ### Description:

 This is an iOS App developed in Swift language.
+I have decided to provide following features to make MVP
+1. Show current comic
+2. Search comic by number
+3. Search comic by text

 Opening the app will immediately load the current comic from API.
-User also have option to search for a comic either by comic number or by any search query.
+User also has option to search for a comic either by comic number or by any search query.
 On searching, the comic will be loaded below the search bar with its details.

 ### To-Do:

-* API calling
-* Offline mode
+* Search comic by number
+* Search comic with text

 ### Done: